KommuSoft/codeproject-articles/unique.md

 It is thus more efficient to iterate over a collection left to right than accessing element in a random order.

 ### Maintaining order (stable algorithm)

+The algorithm will enumerate items in the same order as how they are enumerated by the given collection.
+This is a trivial feature since the `IEnumerator<T>` can only move forward in the `ICollection<T>`.

+Sometimes the data is given in an order that is important: for instance the `Friend` instances are sorted alphabetically.
+If one uses the earlier discussed `ISet<T>` approach, but want's to sort the resulting subset, it can be necessary to sort the items again.

+Furthermore in some cases, the order in the original collection does not depend on a property of the items itself: the friends are for instance sorted on the date the people became friends, a property not encoded in a `Friend` instance.
+This can be tackled by storing the index explicitly, but our method provides a more efficient way to handle this.